orkes-io/docs/docs/reference-docs/operators/terminate-workflow.md

 <details><summary>Sample Workflow</summary>
 <p>

-Suppose you want to terminate another running workflow using the terminate workflow task.

-A sample workflow look like this:
+To demonstrate the terminate workflow task, consider the following sample workflow.
+This example shows how to configure a workflow that terminates another running workflow.

 ```json
 {